matt-richardson/matt-richardson.github.io/_posts/2015-12-04-converting-a-portable-class-library-project-to-use-project-dot-json.markdown

 }
 ```

-Even the main dll was relatively simple, at least for the .net 4.0 (and 3.5) ones:
+Even the main dll was relatively simple:

 ```
 {